An Industry Guide to Engineering Apprenticeships.

-Engineering operates across many different branches.
+Engineers operates across many different branches.
 Some of these most popular disciplines include: mechanical engineering, electrical engineering, and civil engineering (to name just a few).

 Engineering Apprenticeships: Everything you need to know.

-An engineering apprenticeship can offer you a hands-on route into the world of engineering, allowing you to work on real projects from day one while you gain money, experience and qualifications.
+An apprenticeship can offer you a hands-on route into the world of engineering, allowing you to work on real projects from day one while you gain money, experience and qualifications.

 Apprenticeships cover a diverse range of sectors, offering you the chance to work towards a higher qualification.
 Engineering degree apprenticeships allow you to gain a university qualification, while also beginning your journey towards chartered status.